collin-k/wine-analysis/README.md

 # Metadata

 This analysis was conducted using a dataset built with Scrapy.
 Raw data can be accessed on [this github page](https://github.com/activatedgeek/winemag-dataset?tab=readme-ov-file).
-The dataset consisted of 15 rows and 15,460 rows.
+The dataset consisted of 15 columns and 15,460 rows.
 The following table provides descriptions for each column, including the column name, data type, and an example.

 | **Column Name** | **Data Type**  | **Description**  | **Example**  |
 |---|---|---|---|